leostat/Necurity.co.uk/netsec/_posts/2015-03-13-crest_cpsa_exam.md

 <h2 id="reading"> <a> Further Reading | Other Resources | Revision Notes  </a> </h2>
 <p>
 One of the ways I personally study for exams is I keep a note of headings of everything I need to know.
 This allows for quick reference in the exam (its open book after all) and an insight into what I need to know.
 I have attached my KeepNote notebook to this page in case anybody finds it useful.
 This is following the 1.0 syllabus ONLY, it has not been modified with anything taken from the exam paper itself.
 You will notice if you open it that it is not indexed, lots of spelling mistakes and most likely repeated content, its just how I keep my notes!
-These are coming soon tm after I get rid of the majority of spelling mistakes and any references to internal stuff.
+These are currently <a href="https://necurity.co.uk/other/CSPA-2015-04-03.rar">Here </a> But notice theres loads missing and lots of spelling mistakes . . . deal with it ;) I will improve them later.
 </p>

 <p>
 There are also some other super useful resources I found to help my revising.
 I have linked to them below with a quick explanation of why I found it useful.
 <table>